How Long Should you Spend in the Sauna?

 I have been plagued by intense tension headaches for a number of years, so I set out to discover how saunas might benefit me in easing my neck pain/tension headaches.
 I also have some other muscular pain that I was hoping to ease.
 So, I wanted to know exactly how long I should stay in the sauna to get some relief from my muscle pain, and also what the generally safe practices are regarding saunas.

 So how long should you stay in the sauna?
-The best amount of time is to stay in the sauna is for 10-20 minutes; For tension headache relief, (and likely for other types of muscular pain relief), 20 minutes is a good amount of time to spend in a sauna.
+The best amount of time is to stay in the sauna depends on your health condition, and desired health results.
+A good general guidelines is for 10-30 minutes; A study on tension headache relief, had subjects spend 20 minutes in a sauna, where another study on endurance, had subjects use the suana for 30 minutes.

 Of course, there are always caveats to health information (there seem to be about 20 opinions for any one health question, so read on for more details on the length, as well as how frequently you will want to use the sauna, and some general best practices for using saunas.